xmarkurion/videoJavaRenamer/readme.md

 # video Java Renamer 2025
 ###### If you want to run it please look at the instruction in how to section.

-## Features
+## Dev Updates
-- 1.2 version - added new feature to burn time when title contains " (t=00:00) ".
+- 1.2 version
+  - added new feature to burn time when title contains " (t=00:00) ".
+  - modified pom xml adding maven-shade-plugin to automatically pack the dependencies.

 ##
 This app was created to help with renaming multiple video files in batches.
 Point to location of video, “Pick Video Folder”.
-And the app will copy or move the files depends of choice.
+And the app will copy or move the files depends on choice.
 Then rename or rename and burn the video name on top of the video.
-Additionally option to provide custom title that will appear on top of video.
+Additionally, option to provide custom title that will appear on top of video.
 There is also an way to go back if app will be terminated.
 App could reopen settings from con-fig file, just point to “Out folder” location.
 Another feature is that it creates PDF report of renaming action so tracking